Known Issues and Workarounds in Cloudera Manager 4

 The following sections describe the current known issues and fixed issues in each Cloudera Manager 4 release.
-For known issues and workarounds for Cloudera Backup and Disaster Recovery, see Known Issues for Cloudera Backup and Disaster Recovery.
+For known issues and workarounds for Cloudera Backup and Disaster Recovery, see the section on Known Issues for Cloudera Backup and Disaster Recovery below.

 Cloudera Manager reports a confusing version number if you have oozie-client, but not oozie installed on a CDH4.4 node

 In CDH versions before 4.4, the metadata identifying Oozie was placed in the client, rather than the server package.
 Consequently, if the client package is not installed, but the server is, Cloudera Manager will report Oozie has been present but as coming from CDH 3 instead of CDH 4.

 Workaround: Either install the oozie-client package, or upgrade to at least CDH 4.4.
 Parcel based installations are unaffected.